-Email: writing center@washcoll.edu
+Email: writing_center@washcoll.edu

 Washington College is renowned for emphasizing the writing component in its classes.
 Therefore, the Writing Center (located in Goldstein Hall, Room106) is available for students who need guidance.
 Trained students and staff are ready to help you with your papers and offer you advice on how to be a better writer.
+Writing Center

-If you want to schedule an appointment with the Writing Center, you have to set up a profile on the appointment system using your Washington College email and password. https://washcoll.mywconline.com/
+If you want to schedule an appointment with the Writing Center, you have to set up a profile on the appointment system using your Washington College email and password.
+Schedule an Appointment

-If you have any questions regarding the Writing Center, please contact John Boyd, jboyd2@washcoll.edu (410-778-1782).
+If you have any questions regarding the Writing Center, please contact Writing Center, contact Rachel Rodriguez at rrodriguez2@washcoll.edu.